valentinpi/lattice-watering/METHODS.md

 # Methods

 These are the methods for communication between the frontend and the nodes.
+The frontend uses UDP, the backend DTLS.

 ### Frontend Methods

-Accessible via ipv6 address 2001:db8:2:: and port 5684 (`CONFIG_GCOAPS_PORT`).
+Accessible via IPv6 address `fc00::` and port 5683 (`CONFIG_GCOAP_PORT`).

 | Route   | Method | Description |
 |---------|--------|-------------|